rmagatti/auto-session/README.md

 }
 ```

+# 💡 Behaviour

+1. When starting `nvim` with no arguments, AutoSession will try to restore an existing session for the current `cwd` if one exists.
+2. When starting `nvim .` (or another directory), AutoSession will try to restore the session for that directory.
+3. When starting `nvim some_file.txt` (or multiple files), by default, AutoSession won't do anything.
+See [argument handling](#argument-handling) for more details.
+4. Even after starting `nvim` with a file argument, a session can still be manually restored by running `:SessionRestore`.
+5. Any session saving and restoration takes into consideration the current working directory `cwd`.
+6. When piping to `nvim`, e.g: `cat myfile | nvim`, AutoSession won't do anything.

+:warning: Please note that if there are errors in your config, restoring the session might fail, if that happens, auto session will then disable auto saving for the current session.
+Manually saving a session can still be done by calling `:SessionSave`.

 # ⚙️ Configuration

 ### Configuration

-One can set the auto_session root dir that will be used for auto session saving and restoring.
+You can set the auto_session root dir that will be used for auto session saving and restoring.

 ```viml
 let g:auto_session_root_dir = path/to/my/custom/dir